thekietly/simplified-hotel-management/README.md

 # Simplified Hotel Management
  This project folder contains only .NET Web API where I focus solely on delivering RESTful APIs.
-I will create a React project that will consume the APIs from .NET Web API project in order to separate .NET MVC into front-end (React.js) and back-end (.NET Web API).
+A React project will be created to consume the APIs from .NET Web API project in order to separate .NET MVC into front-end (React.js) and back-end (.NET Web API).
  In summary, different users will be able to use different components of this website:
  1. __Website admin__ will be able to use the CMS where you modify/delete hotels/rooms/amenities/reviews.
  2. __Anonymous users__ will be able to view a list of hotels and rooms with their associated average price per night.